Jonathan-GC/EMASA-platform/Platform_backend/README.md

 ```
 NOTE: you have to verify the context of the viewset. (e.g. You don't need a key for `PermissionKey`, in that case you use `IsAdminUser` and `IsAuthenticated`.)

+### IsAdminOrIsAuthenticatedReadOnly

+Returns True if the user has permission to access the view based on the request method and the user's authentication status.
+The permission rules are as follows:

+    - GET, HEAD, OPTIONS requests are allowed if the user is authenticated.
+    - POST, PUT, PATCH, DELETE requests are allowed if the user is a superuser.

+Otherwise, the method returns False, permission wil be denied.